 Most of our aircraft are piston engine.
 MAF is adding more turbines to the fleet each year but turbine experience is not required to join.

-MAF’s fleet of aircraft includes the Cessna 206 (slowly being retired), Cessna 208/Caravan, Quest Kodiak, as well as several King Airs.
+MAF’s fleet of aircraft includes the Cessna 206 (slowly being retired), Cessna 208/Caravan, and Quest Kodiak.
 An applicant must pass a week -long practical test on systems and inspection procedures.
 If you have limited or no experience with general aviation then most likely you will need more experience before coming to MAF.